Scuderia Ferrari Formula 1 Results (1960-1969)

 1962

 After the great success of 1961, when Phil Hill won the Formula 1 Championship with Scuderia Ferrari, expectations were high for the 1962 season.
-However, Graham Hill driving for BRM, Jim Clark for Team Lotus, and Bruce McLaren for Cooper Car Company proved too strong for Ferrari, its drivers, and the Ferrari 156 racing cars.
+However, Graham Hill for BRM, Jim Clark for Lotus, and Bruce McLaren for Cooper proved too strong for Ferrari’s drivers and machinery.
+The mid-engined Ferrari 156 “Sharknose,” dominant the year before, began to show its age against rapidly evolving British competition, and the team was unable to keep up with the pace of innovation.

 • Races: 9